pishleback/Fast-Chess/README.md

-A chess GUI and AI written in rust
+An OPenGL chess GUI and multithreaded AI which is better than me, written using rust.